What Sets It Apart

-I have owned a Z Lite Sol for eight years.
-Used it as a primary pad in summer, as a backup when I was worried about punching a hole in the NeoAir on a rocky Virginia ridge, and as a sit pad on dozens of trail lunch breaks.
 It has been stored in a garage through two winters, left in a hot car repeatedly, and sat on by a 180-pound man thousands of times.
 It still performs identically.
-At $55, it may be the best value piece of hiking gear I own.
+At $55, it is arguably the best value piece of hiking gear available.

 $55, 14oz, indestructible — the one pad that will never fail you at 2am in the Smokies